Software-Hardware-Integration-Lab/Documentation/docs/License-Analytics/Deployment/Azure-SQL-Database.md

 # Azure SQL Database Configuration

-MLA requires a database to be present in order to record its findings.
-This database is not hosted by or maintained in any way by Moot, and is the sole responsibility of your organization.
+SLA requires a database to be present in order to record its findings.
+This database is not hosted by or maintained in any way by SHI, and is the sole responsibility of your organization.

 The database requirements are light, which gives you the flexibility to host it however you want in Azure.

 You can use an existing database, or create a new one.
 We highly recommend to create a new one to reduce potential table name conflicts and improve segmentation.
-You can name your MLA tables whatever you want in the client configuration.
+You can name your SLA tables whatever you want in the client configuration.

-Regardless of if you create a new one or use an existing one, you need to have Entra ID authentication enabled and configured for the users that run MLA.
+Regardless of if you create a new one or use an existing one, you need to have Entra ID authentication enabled and configured for the users that run SLA.

 ## Required DB Configurations